 Popular multiplicators: P/E (Price to Earning) and P/S (Price to Sales)

-Investors pay attention to the ratio of your company’s valuation or market capitalization to other financial metrics, such as revenue or income.
-This helps to understand whether the first metric is justified and they are not overpaying for the share they get.
-If investors pay even 30% more than the company is really worth, not only do they get a 30% lower return but potentially even lose money if the business’s true worth does not increase.
+Investors pay attention to the ratio of your company's valuation or market capitalization to other financial metrics, such as revenue or income.
+This helps to understand whether the first metric is justified and whether they are not overpaying for the share they get.
+If investors pay even 30% more than the company is really worth, not only do they get a 30% lower return but potentially even lose money if the business's true worth does not increase.

 The most common multiplicators are P/E (Price to Earnings) and P/S (Price to Sales) — the ratio of the share price to how much income or revenue respectively the company earns per share.
 Depending on a business model and how exactly the investors receive returns, other multiplicators might be more relevant.
-For instance, if investors primarily benefit from dividends or revenue distributions, but not from asset growth, the most pertinent metric is Price to Free Cash Flow (P/FCF).
-If the company is more focused on increasing the value of assets, then Price to Book (P/B) value reflects investment characteristics more precisely.
+For instance, if investors primarily benefit from dividends or revenue distributions but not from asset growth, the most pertinent metric is Price to Free Cash Flow (P/FCF).
+If the company is more focused on increasing the value of assets, then the Price to Book (P/B) value reflects investment characteristics more precisely.

 The principal factor is the aforementioned growth rate.
 The company may be overpriced, but if it grows fast enough, investors will be happy to fund it because the returns are still going to be great.
 The competition among investors for good opportunities only makes this factor stronger.
-Hot fast-growing startups can easily have a P/E ratio of 10, 30, or even 100.
+Hot, fast-growing startups can easily have a P/E ratio of 10, 30, or even 100.
 More traditional businesses that grow by 5-10% per year may have P/E ratios between 1.5 and 2.

 The second factor is liquidity, which means the ease of selling securities.
 Publicly listed companies at large exchanges possess multiples between 20 and 50, even if they don't grow as fast as hot startups.
 Meanwhile, selling stock in private companies is quite challenging, so multiples are correspondingly lower.

 Conditions you offer to investors also influence the multiple.
-How much power the investors will have over your company and how much guarantees you give them is a third significant factor.
-For example, if a business consents to provide a high liquidation preference — a guarantee that they will receive at least 2x or 3x return on investment in your company — they can agree to a higher valuation because now, the risk of not getting returns caused by high valuation is reduced.
+How much power the investors will have over your company and how many guarantees you give them is a third significant factor.
+For example, if business consents to provide a high liquidation preference — a guarantee that they will receive at least 2x or 3x return on investment in your company — they can agree to a higher valuation because now, the risk of not getting returns caused by high valuation is reduced.

-What is the Velocity of Money and Unit Economy?
+What is the velocity of money and unit economy?

 Unit economics is an indicator of whether one client is profitable for your business.
 To understand unit economics, you first have to calculate all the revenue you receive from one client: the so-called lifetime value (LTV).
 After that, subtract from LTV the сustomer acquisition сost and the price of the goods/services this client buys.